bittraidr/Binance-Case-Study/README.md

 * Chatwee is a platform which can be embedded into websites that offer group chat and private messaging and comes equipped for file sharing and customizable chat appearances.
 Admins have the ability to set up profanity filters, ban users, as well as monitor chat activity.

-* NodeBB is scalable with a plugin system and a responsive design across the various screen sizes which provides users with a friendly environment no matter what device they are using.
+* NodeBB is scalable with a plugin system and a responsive design across the various screen sizes, which provides users with a friendly environment no matter what device they are using.
 Users have the ability to make profiles and admins can set permissions and guidelines.

 * These technologies could help users not feel neglected when they have an issue, as their peers can share insight or experiences dealing with similar issues.
 This in turn could help reduce experiences that lead to negative reviews.